Graffiti: It's A Crime

 Organize a Paint-Out.
 Free paint for citizens who have been victims of illegal tagging is available through the Solid Waste Management Department’s Environmental Service Center, 11500 South Post Oak.
 The repurposed paint can be picked up on Fridays, 9 a.m. – 12 noon.
 For urgent graffiti abatement deadlines, call 713-551-7355 to make an appointment.
 Companies and individuals are welcome to drop off paint for re-purposing, Tuesdays and Wednesdays, 9 a.m. – 3 p.m., and the second Saturday of each month, 9 a.m. – 1 p.m.

-Graffiti is Ugly.
-Graffiti comes in all shapes and colors and can be found on buildings, highways, fences and other surfaces.
-It’s often done without permission and it’s against the law.
-Graffiti is an eyesore that decreases property value, is a drain on tax dollars and makes residents feel unsafe.
+Graffiti can be found on buildings, highways, fences and other surfaces.
+Whether or not one finds graffiti style art appealing or unappealing and regardless of its content, if it is created as an act of vandalism that defaces other people’s property, it is a crime that decreases property values, is a drain on tax dollars and makes residents feel unsafe.

 The City of Houston and several local organizations are doing a number of things to decrease this vandalism, such as painting over and removing graffiti on public property and other areas in designated corridors.
 Property owners are also encouraged to plant trees or ivy to cover walls and fences that have been marked with graffiti.